nfrance-conseil/zeplic/README.md

 Cron format = MM HH Monthday Month Weekday
 ```

-Send an order to the agent node (zeplic --agent) on port 7711 to:
-- Create a snapshot or destroy it
+- Send an order to the agent node (zeplic --agent) on port 7711 to create a snapshot or destroy it

-Send a snapshot between from agent's node (zeplic --agent) to slave's node (zeplic --slave):
+- Send a snapshot between from agent's node (zeplic --agent) to slave's node (zeplic --slave)

 ### Syslog system service